BECOME A LABOUR COMMUNITY ADVOCATE

 The program provides an opportunity for Labour Community Advocates from different unions affiliated with the Canadian Labour Congress to discuss their experiences and share ideas.
 It also provides training on community involvement including how community boards work and how to become an effective advocate on social issues.

 Some of the topics covered in this program are Community Services, Principles of Communication, Stress, Interviewing and Referral Skills, Conflict Resolution, Understanding Violence, Time Management, Addiction and Dependency, Mental Health, Financial and Credit Counselling, Harassment and Bullying, Loss and Grief, Work-Life Balance, Critical Incidents.

-To sign up, email Najib Soufian at [email protected]
+To sign up, download the registration form below and email it to Najib Soufian at [email protected]:

 LABOUR COMMUNITY ADVOCATES HAVE THREE ROLES:

 - To link workers facing workplace, personal or family challenges with resources in the community;